-28 Jan 2009
+28 January, 2009

 I note that on many videos by various Krav Maga experts (and others who may claim to be Krav or Krav influenced), knife defense and disarm techniques are taught that involve the catching of the assailant's arm or wrist in the defender's hand.
 Now, clearly these people are fast enough and have good enough hand/eye coordination to accomplish this.
-But I wonder how realistic such techniques are for most of people.
-I note that on your knife disarm clips you show a block which leads to a grasping or gripping or the knife arm/wrist.
+But I wonder how realistic such techniques are for most of the people.
+I note that on your knife disarm clips you show a block which leads to a grasping or gripping the knife arm/wrist. (but no wrist grabbing).
 This, is, I believe what Imi Lichtenfeld developed when developing Krav.
 Are these still the accepted techniques for civilian Krav in your association?

 I get confused as which Israeli Krav association is which, but am I correct in thinking that the techniques you teach would be those taught by either the IKMA or IKMF?
 Which (if either) do you follow/belong to/whatever.

 Thanks, and, Best regards as ever, John.

-1. In our style of training we NEVER ever try to catch the knife hand.
-We used to joke and say "the last man who could catch an arm in motion was Bruce Lee, you are not Bruce Lee so don't even try."
+1. In our style of training we NEVER ever try to catch the knife hand, so you are correct in observing that.
+We used to joke and say, "The last man who could catch an arm in motion was Bruce Lee, you are not Bruce Lee, so don't even try."
 We try a much simpler idea; use your powerful forearm to block his forearm.
 Once you have successfully blocked his arm, and caused him some pain, you might be able to continue with some strikes and perhaps a trap if the situation presents itself.
-The technique does not rely upon the trap but rather on the initial block, if you can do the trap - great, but it is not the technique.
+The technique does not rely upon the trap but rather on the initial block, a gross motor move, if you can do the trap - great, but it is not the technique.

 3. Again, as you point out, we work on a block, which might lead to "grasping or gripping of the knife arm/wrist".
 You have a good eye my friend.
-I am certainly not fast enough to try and grab the wrist during a full speed surprise attack and would never want to try that with a real knife.
+I am certainly not fast enough to try and grab the wrist during a full speed surprise knife attack and would never want to try that with a real knife.